aquifzubair/solid-principle/solid.md

     }
 }
 ```
-In the first example when we have to add trainee we don't have any method to add we have to change the array of list of trainees that's why this is a bad example because when we are trying to extend the feature we are breaking the existing code.
-In the second example we just add an `addTrainee` method then we don't have to change the list of trainees manually we can just push by `addTrainee` method.
+In the first example when we have to add trainee, We don't have any method to add, We have to change the array of list of trainees that's why this is a bad example because, When we are trying to extend the features, We are breaking the existing code.
+In the second example we just add an `addTrainee` method then we don't have to change the list of trainees manually, We can just push by `addTrainee` method.

 ## Liskov Substitution Principle :-
 If you have a parent class and a child class then we can use parent class and child class interchangeably without getting the wrong results.
 Let's understand with an example.